 Both Elephant and Rider bring big doses of dysfunction to the change table.

 Change usually requires short-term sacrifices, and the immediate gratification-seeking Elephant wants no part of anything that smacks of sacrifice.

 But the Rider has his own issues – mainly a tendency to over analyze.

-What helps get the Rider kicking his spurs is a clear sense of direction.
+What helps get the Rider get the Elephant moving is a clear sense of direction.

 The Heaths recommend the use of a destination postcard, a vivid picture from the near-term future that shows what could be possible.